 In addition to being very painful and uncomfortable, endometriosis can also lead to fertility problems.
 The constant inflammation around the areas of misplaced tissue can lead to the formation of scar tissue.
 Sometimes the scar tissue develops in a way that causes two structures to become stuck together.
 This is called an adhesion.
 These adhesions can block the passage of an egg through the fallopian tube or cause the womb to become misaligned.
 Endometriosis on the ovaries can also cause the development of chocolate cysts.
 These are blood filled sacs on the ovaries that can interfere with normal ovulation.

 There is no cure for endometriosis so medical treatment focuses on managing the symptoms.
-In most cases, the standard treatment for endometriosis is painkillers and hormones.
-Frequently, the oral contraceptive pill or other hormonal contraceptive methods are recommended as these can make the menstrual cycle lighter and less painful.
-In severe cases, surgery can be used to remove the endometrial deposits.
-However, it is common for endometriosis to reappear in 45% of cases.
+In most cases, the standard treatment for endometriosis is painkillers and hormones or surgery.

 Dr. Gee has extensive experience treating women with varying stages of endometriosis both medically and surgically.
 She has been involved in many clinical research trials involving now approved treatment options for women with otherwise uncontrolled symptoms.
 She brings this experience to her now more integrative care approach to further reduce the need for repeated surgical procedures.